deadfry42/deadfry42-linux-hyprland-dotfiles/README.md

 # dotfiles
-note: might become outdated fast because of how indecisive i am sometimes (which is all the time btw)

 the .config files for my Hyprland x KDE rice

 dot files for Hyprland, themed around the KDE Plasma default background (as of plasma 5.27)

-these dotfiles do not include any monitor config, as that is specific to your setup. please follow the guide at https://wiki.hyprland.org/Configuring/Monitors/ for information on how to do this.
+these dotfiles do not include any monitor config, as that is specific to your setup. please follow the guide at https://wiki.hyprland.org/Configuring/Monitors/ for information on how to do this. (its in the hyprland.conf file)

-tested on arch and debian w/ nvidia gpu
+tested on a nvidia gpu, on arch and debian. installed on arch w/ hyprland-nvidiaᴬᵁᴿ w/ yay installed on debian w/ compiling from source

+note: might become outdated fast because of how indecisive i am sometimes (which is all the time btw) also adhd or something idfk im not diagnosed

 # required packages
- -  hyprland / hyprland-nvidiaᴬᵁᴿ
+ -  hyprland / hyprland-git (hyprland-nvidiaᴬᵁᴿ & its git variant has been discontinued)
- -  grim
- -  slurp
- -  hyprshotᴬᵁᴿ
- -  swaync
+ -  swaync (notification center)
- -  waybar
+ -  waybar (top bar)
- -  xwaylandvideobridgeᴬᵁᴿ
+ -  xwaylandvideobridgeᴬᵁᴿ (screensharing, primarily on discord)
- -  xdg-desktop-portal-hyprland
+ -  xdg-desktop-portal-hyprland (screensharing)
- -  xdg-desktop-portal-gtk
+ -  xdg-desktop-portal-gtk (filepicker)
- -  swaybg
+ -  swaybg (background)
- -  polkit-kde-agent
+ -  polkit-kde-agent (giving root perms)
- -  kitty
+ -  kitty (tty emu)
- -  wofi
+ -  wofi (app launcher)
- -  ttf-nerd-fonts-symbols-mono
+ -  ttf-nerd-fonts-symbols-mono (used by waybar)
  -  noto-fonts-emoji
  -  ttf-joypixels
 # optional packages (for certain keybinds & stuff)
+ -  yayᴬᵁᴿ (to help download aur packages)
- -  dolphin
+ -  dolphin (my file explorer of choice)
- -  vinegarꟳᴸᴬᵀᴾᴬᴷ
+ -  vinegarꟳᴸᴬᵀᴾᴬᴷ (roblox)
- -  nm-connection-editor
+ -  nm-connection-editor (clicking on wifi in waybar)
- -  discord
+ -  discord (discord)
- -  thorium-browser-binᴬᵁᴿ
+ -  thorium-browser-binᴬᵁᴿ (my browser of choice)
+ -  grim (screenshotting)
+ -  slurp (screenshotting)
+ -  hyprshotᴬᵁᴿ (screenshotting)

 # features
  - notifications, right click on bell to silence/unsilence